Tourism reopening postponed indefinitely

 NBC News has reported that Guam now tops the states and territories in the highest rate of increase over a one-week period – with a 438% increase in COVID-19 cases over one week.

-The governor appealed for the public to not let their down their guard.
+The governor appealed for the public not to let down their guard.

 “I just also want to plead and urge you, as we have lifted restrictions and as we see more mobility in our people out in the community, to please protect yourselves, protect your families, protect your friends, protect our community by wearing your mask, adhering to social distancing, washing your hands, sanitizing," the governor said.